OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``String tenantId``
   The tenant identifier for the request
 ``Namespace namespaceObj``
-  The namespace identifier for the request
+  The namespace to be updated

 **Body**